urield94/3D_Engine/README.md

 # EngineForAnimationCourse
 Graphic Engine based on Libigl

+THIS IS LINUX VERSION!

+In order to compile the code in Linux environment install the following packages -

+    sudo apt-get install freeglut3-dev
+    sudo apt-get install xorg-dev libglu1-mesa-dev

 For compiling:
 1. Clone or download the project
 2. Download Cmake from the link in the site